Cleantech Market Intelligence

 Prior to joining Navigant Research, Zayas-Wright was an event specialist and sales manager at A Spice of Life Catering and Events.
 She also previously worked as an assistant manager at Century Theatres and as an office administrator at the International Association of Certified Home Inspectors.
 Zayas-Wright holds a BA in political science, with a minor in German, from Occidental College.

-Susie Gallaudet, Production Director
+Susie Gallaudet, Director

 Gallaudet has 15 years of process-focused management, business development, and communications experience across multiple industries, including market research, consulting, media and publishing, and architecture/engineering.
 Before joining Navigant Research, she was a senior business development manager at Nexant.
 Gallaudet is also an active community volunteer; she played a key role in the project development, bond initiative, community outreach, and construction planning for a new rural, special-district funded library in northern Colorado.
 She holds a BS in advertising and an MA in rhetoric and composition from the University of Colorado.

-Ellie Stutts, Director of Program Management
+Ellie Stutts, Director

 A market research leader with broad experience across multiple business disciplines, including product management, marketing, client service, and operations, Stutts has held senior positions in the cleantech, wireless, information technology, and financial services industries.
 Prior to joining Navigant Research, she was director of product management at the NPD Group.
 Stutts holds a BS in business from the State University of New York at Albany.